-Content Overview Assessment Overv iew Computer Systems 01 This component will introduce learners to the Central Processing Unit (CPU), computer memory and storage, wired and wireless networks, network topologies, system security and system software.
+Content Overview Assessment O verview

+Computer Systems 01

+This component will introduce learners to the internal workings of the computer including how the Central Processing Unit (CPU) works, learning about different types of computer memory and storage.
+Investigate wired and wireless networks, look at network topologies, system security and system software.
+Computer Systems (01)

 It is expected that learners will become familiar with the impact of Computer Science in a global context through the study of the ethical, legal, cultural and environmental concerns associated with Computer Science.

+Topics covered: 80 marks 50% of

+Systems Architecture 1 hour 30 minutes Written paper total GCSE

+Memory (no calculators

+• Storage allowed)

+Wired and wireless networks

+Network topologies, protocols and layers

+System security

+System software

-Topics covered: • Systems Architecture • Memory • Storage • Wired and wireless networks • Network topologies, protocols and layers • System security • System software • Ethical, legal, cultural and environmental concerns Computer systems (01) 80 marks 1 hour and 30 minutes Written paper (no calculators allowed) 50% of total GCSE Computational Thinking, Algorithms & Programming 02 This component incorporates and builds on the knowledge and understanding gained in Component 01, encouraging learners to apply this knowledge and understanding using computational thinking.
-Learners will be introduced to algorithms and programming, learning about programming techniques, how to produce robust programs, computational logic, translators and facilities of computing languages and data representation.
-Learners will become familiar with computing related mathematics.
-Computational thinking, algorithms and programming (02) 80 marks 1 hour and 30 minutes Written paper (no calculators allowed) 50% of total GCSE
+Ethical, legal, cultural and environmental concerns

+Computational Thinking, Algorithms & Programming 02

+This component builds on the knowledge and understanding gained in Component 01, encouraging learners to research, investigate problems applying knowledge and skills learnt in computational thinking to create flowcharts.

+Learners will be introduced to algorithms and pseudocode, learning about programming techniquesi in computer languages and data representation.
+Learners will become familiar with computing related mathematics such as binary, logic gates linking with science and how data can be used by businesses in the modern world.
+Computational Thinking, algorithms and programming (02) 50% of total GCSE

 Topics covered:

-• Algorithms
+• Algorithms 80 marks 1 hour 30 minutes

-Programming techniques
+Programming techniques Written paper (no calculators

-Producing robust programs
+Producing robust programs allowed)

 Computational logic

 Translators and facilities of languages

 Data representation

 Programming project:

-Programming techniques will be learnt in Python, HTML and Web Design.
-The programming skills will be assessed in Unit 2 of the exam.
+Programming techniques will be learnt in Python, HTML and

+Web Design.
+The programming skills will be assessed in Unit 2 Part B of the exam.
+Pupils will spend time problem solving and writing programs in Python using the Software Development Life Cycle.
+Analysing problems, designing solutions using flowcharts, developing code in Python and testing solutions.
-A project will be created in 20 hours, this will be not assessed as part of the final GCSE grade.

-Pupils will learn about the Software Development Life Cycle covering

-• Analysis

-• Design

-• Development

-Testing and evaluation and conclusions

-Learners will need to create suitable algorithms which will provide a solution to the problems identified in the task.
-They will then code their solutions in a suitable programming language.
+These skills encourage pupils to become independent learners ready for further education.